kmarkus/microblx/docs/dev/001-blockdiagram-composition.md

 ### Run-time aspects of composition

-For a composable usc model it is imperative that it contains no active triggers (e.g. `ptrig`), as introducing these must be in the responsibility of the system builder.
+For a composable usc model it is imperative that it contains no active triggers (such as the pthread `ptrig` trigger), as introducing these must exclusively be in the responsibility of the system builder.

-The basic way to achieve this is by adding a passive schedule block `trig` to each composition.
-This provides a triggering entry point for the parent composition, but at the same time avoids assumptions about activities.
+Thus, the manual way to achieve this is by adding a passive schedule block `trig` to each composition.
+This block encapsulates the schedule of it's blocks and subsystems and provides a triggering entry point for the parent composition, while avoiding platform specific activities.

 To bring in the latter, a separate *activity model* is introduced similar to the RobMoSys Activity Architecture DSL [1].
-This is *not* part of the ``bd.system`` specification, but is *bound* to a given composition at a late stage, e.g. during launching a composition:
+This model is *not* part of the `system` specification, but is *bound* to a given composition at a late stage, most likely during launching of a
+composition:

 ```sh
 $ ubx_launch -c mycomp.usc -a '{ name="p1" type="ptrig", tgt="trig1", config={ sched_priority=99, period = { ... } }'
 ```

-This instantiates an active trigger `ptrig1`, configures it with the given configuration and attaches it to the passive trigger `trig1`, which contains the top-level schedule for the composition.
+Apart from instantatiating the composition described in `mycomp.usc`, this instantiates an active trigger `ptrig1`, configures it with the given configuration (priorities, etc.) and attaches it to the passive trigger `trig1`, which encapsulates the top-level schedule for the composition.

-By using these passive `trig` blocks, a triggering `hierarchy` is formed, which can be controller by the system builder.
-Moreover, this approach easily replaced by automatic schedule calculation, once this tool is available.
+By using these passive `trig` blocks, a triggering `hierarchy` is formed, which can be controlled by the system builder.
+Moreover, this approach can easily be replaced by automatic schedule calculation.

 ### Example

-**Basic robot composition** consisting of robot driver and kinematics.
-This can be used as a basis for further applications.
+The following is a **basic robot composition** consisting of robot driver and kinematics.
+The idea is to reuse this composition as a basis for further applications.

 ```Lua
 return bd.system {